-Durango Arts Center is currently accepting proposals from artists and curators for exhibits in the Barbara Conrad and Entrada Galleries for the 2019 calendar year.
+Durango Arts Center is currently accepting proposals from artists and curators for exhibits in the Barbara Conrad and Entrada Galleries for the 2019 and 2020 calendar year.
 Entries are welcome from artists and curators of all career stages and in all mediums and themes for group and solo shows.

 All Media Accepted:

 Artists are encouraged to submit their current body of work or concept for an upcoming project, installation, performance, etc. The proposed project does not need to fill the entire space.
 Exhibits will be curated from the proposed work.
 Artists will be paired according to the Exhibits Committee and Exhibits Director's input.

 Curators are encouraged to think big about collaborative exhibition ideas and to connect with the Durango and surrounding communities through their artist selection, theme, and/or partnerships.

 Proposals are free for current DAC Members. $10.00 Proposal Processing Fee for Non-Members